2025 Solar Incentives Guide for Storm Lake, IA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+Federal incentives are the type of incentives that you are most likely to have heard of.
 An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+The ITC is a tax credit for a given percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
-This percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.

 State & Local Solar Incentives